maxgmr/ubuntu-packaging-guide/docs/explanation/development-process.rst

 If a bug fixed by an update doesn't get any testing or verification feedback for 90 days, an automated "call for testing" comment is made on the bug report.
-If no testing occurs within an additional 15 days, totalling 105 days without any testing, the :term:`Stable Release Managers` removes the package from proposed and close the bug task as ``Won't Fix``.
+If no testing occurs within an additional 15 days, totalling 105 days without any testing, the :term:`Stable Release Managers` remove the package from proposed and close the bug task as ``Won't Fix``.

 Also, updates are removed from proposed if they introduce a non-trivial